Increasing Trailer Load Capacity

 Where To Start?

-In this post we’ll look at increasing capacity — so the trailer can safely carry a heavier load.
-In a future post we’ll look at ways to stiffen and strengthen a trailer frame so it “feels” stronger or more solid.
+In this post we’ll look at increasing load capacity — so the trailer can safely carry a heavier load.
+Check this other post for ways to stiffen and strengthen a trailer frame so it “feels” stronger or more solid.
+These two topics are related, so you might want to read both.

 What Is Trailer Load Capacity?